 If you nail your application, we’ll set you up for the ultimate challenge!
 All our interns, based on their portfolio, get a challenge.
 If you’re applying for engineering, we test you on building something cool.
 If you’re applying as a data scientist, we test your data crunching skills.
 This is where we dig a little deeper into your skill set.

-We generally allow about a week for you to send back your challenge.
+We generally allow 3-8 days for you to send back your challenge.
 If something comes up during this time and you won’t be able to complete the challenge, let us know.
 We evaluate extensions on a case-by-case basis.